 So, which is better, incentives or gamification?
 Does one triumph over the other with employees?
 Should businesses use incentives, or gamification to increase productivity?

 The true answer to this question is that both are beneficial in their own way.
 Gamification is a type of incentive; depending on the outcome, can lead to real prizes, and gives employees an internal focus and drive to succeed.
-Whether that is to compete with peers or reach new heights on a personal level, gamification has proven to boost productivity, employee morale and garner real results.
+Whether that is to compete with peers or reach new heights on a personal level, gamification has proven to boost productivity, and employee morale and garner real results.

 Intrinsic vs extrinsic motivation